PublicHealthDynamicsLab/VIMP/README.md

 ### Behavioral Response

   * **Stay-at-Home Behavior**: Symptomatic individuals have a 40% probability of staying home from school or work.

+### Model Calibration

+The model's fixed parameters, such as asymptomatic probabilities, hospitalization probabilities, and death probabilities, were determined through a one-at-a-time (OAT) parameter sweep calibration process.
+This involved using dedicated METHODS files to systematically vary each parameter individually while holding all others constant.

+Specifically, the following OAT scripts were utilized in `cfac_flu/`:

+ * **METHODS_asymp**: Used to calibrate the age-specific asymptomatic probabilities.
+ * **METHODS_hosp_oat**: Used to calibrate the age-specific hospitalization probabilities.
+ * **METHODS_death_oat**: Used to calibrate the age-specific death probabilities.

+This iterative OAT approach allowed for fine-tuning of these crucial disease progression parameters to ensure the model's outputs align with observed epidemiological data and established literature values before running the larger vaccination intervention scenarios.

 -----